fermyon/developer/content/api/hub/contributing.md

   - [Push Changes](#push-changes)
   - [Create a Pull Request](#create-a-pull-request)

-We are delighted that you are interested in making Spin Up Hub better!
+We are delighted that you are interested in making Spin Hub better!
 Thank you!
 This document will guide you through making your first contribution to the project.

 First, any contribution and interaction on any Fermyon project MUST follow our